elastio/bon/website/guide/patterns/into-conversions-in-depth.md

 fn ip_addr(self, value: impl Into<IpAddr>) -> NextBuilderState { /* */ }
 ```

-This signature implies that `value` parameter can be of any type that implements `Into<IpAddr>`.
+This signature implies that the `value` parameter can be of any type that implements `Into<IpAddr>`.
 There are several types that implement such a trait.
 Among them: [`Ipv4Addr`](https://doc.rust-lang.org/stable/std/net/struct.Ipv4Addr.html#impl-From%3CIpv4Addr%3E-for-IpAddr) and [`Ipv6Addr`](https://doc.rust-lang.org/stable/std/net/struct.Ipv6Addr.html#impl-From%3CIpv6Addr%3E-for-IpAddr), and, obviously, `IpAddr` itself (thanks to [this blanket impl](https://github.com/rust-lang/rust/blob/1a94d839be8b248b972b9e022cb940d56de72fa1/library/core/src/convert/mod.rs#L763-L771)).

 This means the setter for `ip_addr` can no longer hint the compiler a single type that it accepts.
 Thus the compiler can't decide which type to assign to the `ip_addr` variable in the original code, because *there can be many that make sense*.
 I.e. the code will compile if any of the `Ipv4Addr` or `Ipv6Addr` or `IpAddr` type annotations are added to the `ip_addr` variable, but the compiler has no right to decide which of them to use on your behalf.